Global Head of Equitable Design & Impact, Culture Amp

 Now, we’re presenting our first look at representation at Culture Amp.
 For this first report, we have focused on company-level insights.
-We will continue to report on representation annually, and will add additional data points as is relevant.
-While most charts are straightforward, we’d highlight that as we have Campers in Australia, the US, and the UK, which influence the racial representation of our company.
-We encourage you to also look at our update on our anti-racism goals for a country-level breakdown on our Black and Indigenous representation.
+We will continue to report on representation annually and will add additional data points as is relevant.
+While most charts are straightforward, we’d highlight that as we have Campers in Australia, the US, and the UK, which influences the racial representation of our company.
+We encourage you to also look at our update on our anti-racism goals for a country-level breakdown of our Black and Indigenous representation.

 Race and ethnicity

 As we’ve laid down the early foundations of anti-racism at Culture Amp, it’s time for us to prioritize the next phase of work in our “order of operations” as we prioritize employee engagement.
 In 2021, we will be focusing on issues of critical disability and access, both based on our first quarter Engagement Survey results, and due to the importance of this work for our ability to meet our mission of building a better world of work.

 While our program has historically focused on anti-racism, and we are now layering in a specific focus on access and disability, our work has always been about making a better world of work for everyone.
 We know that when we focus on these populations – and the intersectional identities within them – we make the greatest progress.
 We’re excited for you to join us on our journey.

 Learn more about the Kevin Wiggins Racial Justice Non-Profit Program